ramin-ali-marandi-ghoddousi/SCAMPR/README.md

     This Key file can be generated in two ways: 1) Manually, 2) or in a semiautomated manner in ImageJ.
 Manual generation of the key can lead to user-related bias, which can be mitigated with proper blinding.
 The semiautomated method is less prone to user error but may be less accurate for low-intensity images in some datasets.
 Descriptions on how to generate the key for both methods are outlined below:

-   Semiautomated Key Generation and Gene Expression Quantification
+   <u> Semiautomated Key Generation and Gene Expression Quantification <u>

    To generate this key, run SCAMPR_AreaFraction_SemiAuto.ijm.
 There are some options that can be changed and sections that require user input:

    1. The default rbr for processing is set to 1 and can be changed in line 10 of the code ("ExerRBR = ").
    2. The image with the highest average intensity will be identified (Representative Image).
-The script will the user to choose the location of that image.
+The script will ask the user to choose the location of that image.
    3. Two copies of Representative Image will be opened by the script.
 The one is white is the ground truth, and the one in red is the image that the user will used to adjust and identify the ideal threshold.
 Place both images side-by-side and use the zoom tool to zoom in ALL THE WAY onto one cell in both images.
 Then use the threshold adjustment bar to find the ideal threshold.
 Remember this number.
 Click OK.
    ![image](https://user-images.githubusercontent.com/64667688/179127400-1be7261b-f311-4a66-80ce-d35df9bd05bb.png)